+Ref Condition

+As-Built C As-Built Certification

+C.11 The Consent Holder shall supply to Wellington Regional Council and the LINZ Hydrographic Services Office and LINZ Topographic Services Office (Chief Hydrographer, National Topo/Hydro Authority, Land Information New Zealand, Private Box PO Box 5501, Wellington 6145) a set of 'as built' plans, final topographic and, bathymetric data covering the finished works (if relevant), and appropriate certification confirming that the new structures and structures have been built in accordance with sound engineering practice within 60 working days of the Completion of Construction.

+Maintenar nce of Structures

-Ref Condition As-Built C As-Built Certification C.11 The Consent Holder shall supply to Wellington Regional Council and the LINZ Hydrographic Services Office and LINZ Topographic Services Office (Chief Hydrographer, National Topo/Hydro Authority, Land Information New Zealand, Private Box PO Box 5501, Wellington 6145) a set of 'as built' plans, final topographic and, bathymetric data covering the finished works (if relevant), and appropriate certification confirming that the new structures and structures have been built in accordance with sound engineering practice within 60 working days of the Completion of Construction.
-Maintenan ce of Structures C.12 The Consent Holder shall remain responsible for all works authorised under this consent and shall maintain all seawalls and structure(s) that are required to occupy areas of the CMA to the satisfaction of the Manager, Environmental Regulation so that: (a) any material erosion, scour or instability of the CMA that is attributable to the structures and works carried out as part of this consent is remedied by the Consent Holder; (b) the structural integrity of any structure remains sound in the opinion of a Professional Chartered Engineer; and (c) access to the coastal marine area is not further impeded by the structures.
+C.12 The structures permitted to occupy part of the CMA by this consent shall be maintained in a good and sound condition, and any repairs that are necessary shall be made, subject to obtaining any necessary resource consents.
+The Consent Holder shall remain responsible for all works authorised under this consent and shall maintain all seawalls and structure(s) that are required to occupy areas of the CMA to the satisfaction of the Manager, Environmental Regulation so that: (a) any material erosion, scour or instability of the CMA that is attributable to the structures and works carried out as part of this consent is remedied by the Consent Holder; (b) the structural integrity of any structure remains sound in the opinion of a Professional Chartered Engineer; and (c) access to the coastal marine area is not further impeded by the structures.
 Any maintenance or repair shall be undertaken to the satisfaction of the Manager, Environmental Regulation.
 Advice note: Maintenance does not include any works outside of the scope of the application.
 Any additional works (including structures, reshaping or disturbance to the seabed or foreshore) following completion of the Construction Works as proposed in the application may require further resource consents.